 The only way to “get rid” of that harsh voice is not to believe it.
 That’s easier said than done.
 The voice started a long time ago.
 Maybe even before you were abandoned as a child.
 There are three major reasons for it being there.

 #1: That voice declares what you believed was mirrored about you as a child.
-When you’re abandoned or traumatized early, it’s hard to feel it wasn’t your fault in some way.
+When you’ve experienced abandonment trauma early in life, it’s hard to feel it wasn’t your fault.